North Carolina Mountain Buck Could Be the New State Non-Typical Record

 “I only had this buck on camera a few times this year, and very rarely before in years past,” Clark told his friend Christian Gardner, video producer with Appalachian Holler Hunters.
 “This buck was not patternable at all,” says Clark.

 Gardner spoke with Clark at length about his hunt, and examined the buck the day after it was taken.
 Clark asked Gardner to speak on his behalf to Outdoor Life about his remarkable deer.
 Word of the buck is spreading fast, and many news outlets are asking to talk with Clark, so his time is limited.
-The N.C. record non-typical deer is 212 7/8 inches, taken two years ago in Brunswick County, a coastal region with rich soil and plenty of agriculture.
+The N.C. record non-typical deer is 228 4/8 inches, taken in 1998.

 “This deer is whopper, something we’ll never seen again in our mountain area,” says Gardner.
 “It has 23 points and has been carefully green-scored by an official B&C scorer.
 It’s going to score well over 200 inches as a non-typical.
 They’re keeping that score quiet, because it’s believed Clark’s buck may become the number one non-typical whitetail buck taken in North Carolina.
 But that won’t be official until the 60-day drying period for the rack is over, and it’s scored again.